-Category 2 investment power allows for investment with QTC Capital Guaranteed Cash Fund or QIC's Cash Fund without further approval.
+Category 2 investment power allows for investment with QTC or QIC, along with a range of other higher-rated counterparties without further approval.

 For the purposes of the appointment of an external fund manager pursuant to section 59 of the Act, to operate in a manner consistent with this policy will constitute compliance.